ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc (before devotion change).md

 ---
 ## Starting the game
 To start the game, randomly determine the first player.
-Each player shuffles their deck, begins with their starting location(s) in play, and draws 5 cards.
+Each player shuffles their deck, begins with their starting locations flipped in the location zone, and draws 5 cards.
 Then, begin the first round of the game.

 ---
 ## Card Semantics